Could Maine's LD 340 constitutionally bar federally certified foreign workers from working in timber harvesting on Maine state lands?

 Plain-English summary

 Senator Troy Jackson sponsored LD 340 in the 125th Maine Legislature, an Act Regarding Timber Harvesting on State Land.
-The bill would have prohibited foreign workers (admitted under federal H-2A or H-2B programs after federal certification) from working in timber harvesting on Maine public lands.
+The bill would have prohibited foreign workers who had been federally certified to work in the timber industry from working on Maine public lands.
 Representative John Martin asked Attorney General William Schneider for an opinion on the bill's constitutionality.

 The AG re-reviewed LD 340 (he had previously commented at a committee hearing) and concluded it was unconstitutional on two grounds: